Rockingham Beach Foreshore Revitalisation Stage One

 Patterson Road - Kent Street - Parkin Street - Railway Terrace intersection

-· Installation of a left turn slip lane from Patterson Road into Parkin Street
+- Telecommunication works in preparation for the installation of the left turn slip lane from Patterson Road into Parkin Street.

 About this project

 The Rockingham Beach Foreshore Revitalisation Stage One is all about bringing our fantastic natural assets of Churchill Park, Bell Park and Rockingham Beach together with the local businesses in the area to create a vibrant, dynamic and fun place for all people in the City of Rockingham.

 Included in the design is a grassed amphitheatre facing the beach, a lookout point, Eat Street, and expanded Boardwalk with terracing to the beach.